octopus-network/octopus-appchain-registry/README.md

 ### Pause or resume asset transfer

-The owner account of this contract can pause or resume asset transfer in this contract (that is to transfer OCT tokens into or out of this contract).
+The owner account of this contract can pause or resume asset transfer in this contract.
+The actions that will be limited should be:

+* Transfer OCT token into this contract by function `ft_transfer_call` of OCT token contract, with a certain message attached (to register an appchain or upvote/downvote for an appchain).
+* Withdraw upvote/downvote deposit from this contract.

 ### View functions